viamrobotics/docs/docs/tutorials/pi/make-an-led-blink-with-the-viam-app.md

 Congratulations!
 If you have followed along, you have just successfully used Viam to make an LED blink with a Raspberry Pi!
-Hopefully, you have learned how the GPIO on a Raspberry Pi works, and how to build circuits for LED bulbs.
+You have learned how the GPIO on a Raspberry Pi works, and how to build circuits for LED bulbs.

 You are ready for your next robotics project.
 We recommend that you check out the next part in this series, [How to Make an LED Blink with a Raspberry Pi and the Viam SDK](../make-an-led-blink-with-a-raspberry-pi-and-sdk/), where you will learn how to use the Viam SDK to control a Raspberry Pi robot with Go or Python.